Staceelvls/Text-2-Speech-Project/README.md

 <h1><img src="images/s2pbanner1.JPG"</img></h1>

 <h2>Description</h2>
 This project is a serverless text-to-speech system built with AWS.
-It automatically triggers a Lambda function when something is uploaded to S3.
-I used Amazon Polly to convert text files into MP3 audio.
-Once that is complete the  file will be sent to an output folder.
+As a big fan of Audible and listening to books, I was interested in learning how to build my own version of a tool like this.
+The way it works is, the system automatically triggers a Lambda function when a text file is uploaded to S3, using Amazon Polly to convert the text into MP3 audio.
+The finished audio file is then automatically sent to an output folder.
 <br />